thekubebuddy/Spinnaker/READ.md

 ### Spin CLI
 1. CLI configuration
-* Its better to configure in a sperate pod within the namespace where the spinnaker is installed, since the "halyard pod" doesnt have permission to install any packages
+* Its better to configure spin in a sperate pod within the same namespace where the spinnaker is installed, since the "halyard pod" doesn't have permission to install any packages
 * Before installing "spin", we need to know the spinnaker's-gate svc endpoint, maker sure we have before-hand
 * Spinning an busybox pod in the spinnaker's namespace
 ```